adekite-ogunsami/Drug-Habits-in-Women-s-EDA/README.md

 - **Dataset Details**: Overview of the NSDUH dataset, key variables used, and their classification (categorical vs. numerical)
 - **Technology Stack**: An interactive display of all the tools and libraries used in the project, with logos and descriptions
-- **Team Members**: Introduction to the project team, including their roles and contributions
-- **Project Roadmap**: Outlining current functionalities and future enhancements
-- **Resources & Materials**: Access to relevant project documents (e.g., proposals, reports, presentations) embedded directly within the application for easy viewing

 ### Clean User Interface
 Built with Streamlit, providing an intuitive and responsive user experience with custom styling and hidden default Streamlit elements for a cleaner look.